vtexdocs/dev-portal-content/docs/guides/Integration-Guides/tax-service-integration-guide/tax-services-specification.md

 - `id`: Request item index, which means the SKU position on the items array sent by the requisition body.

-- `taxes`: is an array that contains all the taxes types for an SKU.
+- `taxes`: Array that contains all the taxes types for an SKU.

 - `name`: is the tax name that will appear on the checkout.